-State Recipients expended \$6,549,493 to provide Affordable Housing during FY 2019-20 and \$692,894 for administrative costs.
-PI expenditures funded 333 units in FY 2019-20.
-Of the approximately \$6.5 million spent, \$1,741,752 of PI expenditures funded 19 FTHB loans, \$627,866 of PI expenditures funded 6 FTHB acquisition-rehab loans, \$1,163,040 of PI expenditures funded 28 OOR projects, and \$464,568 of PI expenditures funded TBRA for 110 households. (\$2,552,267 of PI expenditures were made in unspecified categories and funded 170 units.)
+State recipients reported expending \$9,234,442 to provide affordable housing during FY 2020-21 and \$816,380 for administrative costs.
+PI expenditures funded 423 units in FY 2020-21.
+Of the approximately \$9 million spent, \$\$3,595,750 of PI expenditures funded 41 FTHBIoans, \$1,159,604 of PI expenditures funded 38 OOR projects, and \$1,187,188 of PI expenditures funded TBRA for 260 households. (\$3,291,900 of PI expenditures were made in unspecified categories).

-Of the 333 households assisted by HOME PI in FY 2019-20, 66 households identified as White, 38 identified as Black/African American, 2 identified as Asian, 3 identified as American Indian or Alaska Native, 1 identified as Asian and White, and 5 identified as Other Race.
-28 households identified as Hispanic/Latino, and 87 households identified as not being Hispanic or Latino.
-218 households declined to identify their racial and ethnic identifications.
-44 households had an income between 0 and 30 percent of the AMI, 20 households had an income between 30 and 50 percent of the AMI, 13 households had an income between 50 and 60 percent of the AMI, and 38 households had an income between 60 and 80 percent of the AMI.
-(Information on household income was not reported by 218 households.)
+Of the 423 households assisted by HOME PI in FY 2020-21, 164 households identified as White, 41 identified as Black/African American, 45 identified as Asian, 6 identified as American Indian or Alaska Native, 1 identified as Native Hawaiin or other Pacific Islander, 1 identified as Asian and White, 1 identified as Black/African American & White and 29 identified as Other Race.
+89 households identified as Hispanic/Latino, and 200 households identified as not being Hispanic or Latino.
+131 households declined to identify their racial and ethnic identifications.

-Describe other actions taken to foster and maintain Affordable Housing: 91.220(k)
+Three hundred and three households had an income between 0 and 30 percent of the AMI, 64 households had an income between 30 and 50 percent of the AMI, 12 households had an income between 50 and 60 percent of the AMI, and 44 households had an income between 60 and 80 percent of the AMI.
+(Information on household income was not reported by 134 households.)

-(STATES ONLY: Including the coordination of LIHTC with the development of Affordable Housing).
+Describe other actions taken to foster and maintain affordable housing: 91.220(k) (STATES ONLY: Including the coordination of LIHTC with the development of affordable housing).
 91.320(j)

-To ensure that projects can make full use of both HCD funding and federal tax credit funding, HCD aligns its MHP regulations and guidelines with TCAC's regulations wherever possible.
-CR-35 previously discussed other current efforts to foster and maintain Affordable Housing.
-Given the breadth and depth of housing and community development needs in California, it is HCD's goal to review each program's obstacles in meeting the state's Affordable Housing needs after completing each funding Round and prior to the beginning of the next one.
+To ensure that projects can make full use of both Departmental funding and federal tax credit funding, HCD aligns its multifamily housing development program regulations and guidelines with TCAC's regulations wherever possible.
+CR-35 previously discussed other current efforts to foster and maintain affordable housing.
+Given the breadth and depth of housing and community development needs in California, it is HCD's goal to review each program's obstacles in meeting the state's affordable housing needs after completing each funding round and prior to the beginning of the next one.
 HCD staff revise each program's guidelines and NOFAs based on the changes recommended in this review process.